codesandbox/codesandbox-client/packages/homepage/content/articles/csbpod-takeaway-2/index.md

 Most projects will have communication guidelines specifically outlined for the project.
 These can usually the `README.md` or `CONTRIBUTING.md` file.
 Make sure to read through the whole document and when the time comes to actually contribute your code to the project, be sure that you're following the structure and guidelines that maintainers have specified.

-Aside from reading and folllowing the [CONTRIBUTING.md] guidelines, here are some general rules that you should try to adhere to when opening up issues, submitting pull requests (both of which will be covered soon), and any other communication between you and others involved in the project:
+Aside from reading and following the [CONTRIBUTING.md] guidelines, here are some general rules that you should try to adhere to when opening up issues, submitting pull requests (both of which will be covered soon), and any other communication between you and others involved in the project:

 - When you open an issue, be sure to thoroughly describe the bug or problem you've run into.
 Include information that will help maintainers or others to reproduce the bug locally on their end.
 - It's also good to provide a possible solution if you have one in mind.
 This streamlines communication and will help maintainers to quickly determine whether or not your possible contribution fits the direction of the project.